opengeospatial/bblock-template/USAGE.md

   [JSON schema](https://raw.githubusercontent.com/opengeospatial/bblocks-postprocess/master/ogc/bblocks/metadata-schema.yaml)
   for more information.
 - `description.md`: Human-readable, Markdown document with the description of this building block.
+  Relative links and images can be included in this file, and they will be resolved to full URLs when the building block is processed.
 - `examples.yaml`: A list of examples for this building block.
 See [Examples](#examples) below.
 - `schema.json`: JSON schema for this building block, if any.
 See [JSON schema](#json-schema) below.
     - `schema.yaml`, in YAML format, is also accepted (and even preferred).